Tolleshunt Major: Beckingham family

 The Beckingham family originally came from Wiltshire.
 Stephen's son Thomas Beckingham received a knighthood and died in 1633.
 His son, William, became heir to the estate aged 12.
 The estate was eventually sold to Sir Thomas Adams, an alderman from London.
 The manor house changed hands several times before eventually becoming the property of the current owners.

 Geography

-Tolleshunt Major's only streets are Beckingham Street, Bakers Lane, Mill Lane, Witham Road, Tudwick Road and Tolleshunt D'Arcy Road, all situated within the built up part of the village, which consists of just over one hundred dwellings.
+Tolleshunt Major's only streets are Beckingham Street, Bakers Lane, Mill Lane, Witham Road, Tudwick Road and Tolleshunt D'Arcy Road, all situated within the built-up part of the village, which consists of just over one hundred dwellings.

 The village's parish boundaries stretch as far as Little Totham, taking in parts of Sawyers Lane and Plains Road.
-Other rural parts of the village include Church Road to the east, Tudwick Road to the north, Sawyers Lane and Plains Road to the west, parts of Scraley Road, Wash Lane and Bakers Green to the south.
+Other rural parts of the village include Church Road to the east, Tudwick Road to the north, Sawyers Lane and Plains Road to the west, and parts of Scraley Road, Wash Lane and Bakers Green to the south.

 The village, which is not on any main road, is bordered by the villages of Little Totham, Goldhanger, Tolleshunt D'Arcy, Tolleshunt Knights and Great Totham North and South.
-Nearby towns include Maldon District, Colchester, Chelmsford and Tiptree.
+Nearby towns include Maldon, Colchester, Chelmsford and Tiptree.